Ume-e-Farwa/portfolio/README.md

 💼 Personal Portfolio Website

 A modern, responsive, and clean personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
-It showcases my skills, projects, resume, and contact details — everything in one place.
+It showcases my skills,projects,resume,and contact details — everything in one place.

 🌟 Features